Programs & Events

 CLICK HERE TO VISIT THE RED ANGUS YOUTH EXPO WEBSITE!

-Save the date for the Inaugural Red Angus Youth Expo to be held June 9-14, 2024 in Chickasha, Oklahoma.
+Save the date for the Inaugural Red Angus Youth Expo to be held June 8-13, 2025 in Springfield, Missouri.

 The event, hosted by the Red Angus Association of America, will provide opportunities for youth and their families to engage in education, competitions and Junior Red Angus national heifer, steer and bull shows.

-To volunteer to help with the expo or to donate for this prestigious youth event, contact youthexpo@redangus.org.
+To volunteer to help with the expo or to donate for this prestigious youth event, contact Taylor Dorsey, junior coordinator, at youthexpo@redangus.org.

 RAYE Sponsorship Opportunities